I’m telling you a secret: “Eat one tablespoon of honey before bedtime! It’s one of the best foods that fuel your brain over night.”

 What makes honey that good?

-Honey has fructose and glucose in an almost equal ratio of 1:1 (depends on the type of honey), the perfect way for our liver to turn it immediately into glycogen, our brain’s fuel.
+Honey has fructose and glucose in an almost equal ratio of 1:1 (depending on the type of honey), the perfect way for our liver to turn it immediately into glycogen, our brain’s fuel.
 If the honey had only glucose, it would have gone into our blood, without liver intervention.

 A tablespoon of honey (21 g) contains about 7.5 grams of glucose and 8.6 grams of fructose.
 Just like in an apple.